-To get to the quarry and trailhead: make your way to the intersection of the 210 and 605 freeways in Azusa (east of Pasadena).
+To get to the quarry and trailhead: Make your way to the intersection of the 210 and 605 freeways in Azusa (east of Pasadena).
 Exit to Huntington Drive and head east.
 After a few blocks, make a left on Encanto Parkway.
 The quarry is about one mile up the road (which becomes Fish Canyon Road).
 Inside the rock quarry, bear right at a split to reach a large parking area at the trailhead.

 Trailhead address: 3901 Fish Canyon Road, Azusa, CA 91702